YaaS in a Nutshell

 The Basics of YaaS

-The services in YaaS are microservices.
-They are small, isolated applications that are responsible for a single piece of functionality.
-They are exposed over a RESTful API.
+The services in YaaS packages are microservices.
+That means they are small, isolated applications that are responsible for a single piece of functionality.
+When you subscribe to a package, you can use the Builder to configure the included YaaS microservices.
+Developers can interact with services exposed over a RESTful API.
 For detailed information about the microservice architecture in YaaS, see the Architecture documentation.

 The Builder and Builder modules

 The difference between the Builder and Builder modules is simple.
 The Builder is the main tool you use to manage a YaaS project as a business user or build, manage, and publish packages as a developer.
 The URL for the Builder is http://builder.yaas.io.

 Builder modules, on the other hand, provide a user interface to easily manage the services in the packages you subscribe to.
 You can create your Builder modules using the Builder CLI and register those modules in the Builder.
 For more information and to learn more Builder terminology, see the Builder documentation.

 This illustration shows how a package can include at least one service or Builder module, and how Builder modules have runtime dependencies on services.

 On the YaaS Market, at http://market.yaas.io, you can subscribe to packages.
 When you subscribe to a package, you can use the service or Builder module functionality it contains.
 For example, an existing package that SAP Hybris offers in the YaaS Market is the Site Management package, which includes services for managing an e-commerce site.
 You can subscribe to this package in the YaaS Market, and then use the Site Management services in your own projects, which you manage in the Builder.
 The Site Management package includes five services to help you set up shipping methods, manage site settings, create and manage tax codes, calculate taxes for orders, and capture customer payments using Stripe.